benlue/coServ/README.md

 + Implemented in node.js.

-+ Regardless it's backend functions or front-end templates, developers can use one single language (Javascript) to implement them.
++ Regardless it's backend functions or front-end templates, developers can use one single language (Javascript) to do them all.

 + Besides HTML, CSS and Javascript, developers don't have to learn anything new to use coServ.